free-doughnuts/scripts_goodies/MyAlias.md

 | `alias show_net_details='nmcli device show eno1'` | ___Show all details for the given NIC___ |
 | `alias hist='history -f'` | ___Show historical commands with date & time signature___ |
 | `alias cc='clear'` | ___Clear the terminal___ |

+### How to add an Alias to your machine ?
+1 - Open the file .bashrc \ .zshrc with your Text Editor (Vim \ Gedit \ Nano) 2 - Go to to bottom of the file, and add the title: # My Aliases 3 - Copy the relevent Alias from the table above
+4 - Paste the Alias under the title
+5 - Restart your Terminal, Or reload it with the command: `source ~/.bashrc`